 Intrigued?
 All will be revealed when you order any of these two tasting menus.
 Here’s a hint, though: Expect a whole slew of dishes featuring trout, langoustine, lamb, minke whale, and even Brennivín-based sauces.

-Drive about an hour north of the city of Reykjavik and you’ll hit Höfn.
-It’s a small but thriving port city, surrounded by the ocean on 3 sides and a slew of amazing restaurants.
+Höfn is a small but thriving port city, surrounded by the ocean on 3 sides and a slew of amazing restaurants.
+It is approx. 5-hour drive from Reykjavik.
 You may be surprised at the hidden gems this small but populous fishing village has to offer.
 The best part?
 Once you’re done your delicious lunch, you can head out for a walk and a view of the distant but imposing glaciers Skálafellsfjökull, Heinabergsjökull, Fláajökull, and Hoffellsjökull lining the horizon.
 But first, satisfy your appetite at these two popular spots in Höfn.

 From the outside, Otto Matur & Drykkur looks completely non-descript, just another historic building off the main road in Hofn.
 And that’s fine, because the dishes being served up on the inside are the true stars.